 - Balance Transfers do not earn cash back.

 - If you transfer a balance, interest will be charged on your purchases unless you pay your entire balance (including balance transfers) by the due date each month.

 - There is a balance transfer fee of either $5 or 3% of the amount of each transfer, whichever is greater.

 - The standard variable APR for Citi Flex Plan is 13.99% – 23.99% based on your creditworthiness.
 Citi Flex Plan offers are made available at Citi's discretion.

 Intro APR of 0% for 18 months on Balance Transfers, then an APR of 13.99% – 23.99% (Variable) applies

 The Citi® Double Cash Card – 18 month BT offer combines generous balance transfer terms with a rewards program.
-With this card, you Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+With this card, you Earn 2% on every purchase with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 The catch is that you have to pay at least the minimum amount due each month to earn rewards.
 And to qualify for the 0% introductory APR on balance transfers, transfers must be completed within the first four months of opening your account.

 - Regular APR for purchases: The standard variable APR for purchases is 13.99% – 23.99% (Variable), based on your creditworthiness

 - Balance transfer fee: 3% of each balance transfer; $5 minimum.